|

 But a view into the chimney

-(above, right) - at the rear of the structure - will be inside the
+- at the rear of the structure - would have been inside the

-single-storey structure.
-It would seem that this would be part of
+It would seem that this could have been part of, and might

-might therefore be hidden behind a display area.
-And if the new
+therefore be hidden behind, a display area.
+And if

 However, perhaps more